jjwatt/learnxinyminutes-docs/c.html.markdown

   // A pointer is a variable declared to store a memory address.
 Its declaration will
   // also tell you the type of data it points to.
 You can retrieve the memory address
-  // of your variables, then mess with them.
+  // of variables, and then mess with them.

   int x = 0;
   printf("%p\n", (void *)&x); // Use & to retrieve the address of a variable
-  // (%p formats an object pointer of type void *)
+  // %p formats an object pointer of type (void *)
   // => Prints some address in memory;

   // Pointers start with * in their declaration